HaroonParvez/Using-Bayesian-Model-Selection-to-Analyse-Raman-Spectroscopic-Data/README.md

 ## Author

 Haroon Parvez
-BSc Physics with Data Science
+BSc Physics with Data Science @
 Queen Mary University of London

+## License

+All rights reserved.
+This repository is shared publicly for portfolio and demonstration purposes only.
+No part of this code, data, or report may be copied, reproduced, or reused without explicit permission from the author.